ScottFortune/mysql-authenticator/README.md

 # mysql-authenticator

+The line:
+  string databaseEndpoint = @"server=localhost;userid=root;password=TempPassword;database=amazonclonedb";
+in DBAccessor.cs can be changed to connect to your own local MySQL database.
+NOTE: Project was previously called AmazonClone, hence the database name.

 Run using "dotnet run" while in project directory

 I created this project in order to gain more experience using the SQL language and connecting to databases such as MySQL.
 I learned how to use commands like